-The course is designed to familiarize law enforcement personnel with basic Spanish to enhance communications and ensure safety between law enforcement officers and the Spanish-speaking community.
-The course includes Hispanic culture awareness.
-Upon completion of the course, students will be able to use basic Spanish to initiate traffic and felony stops, handle domestic violence situations, and assist the Spanishspeaking community when dealing with situations where law enforcement is involved.
+Course is designed to familiarize law enforcement personnel with basic Spanish to enhance communications and ensure safety between law enforcement officers and the Spanish speaking community.
+Course includes Hispanic culture awareness.
+Upon completion of the course, students will be able to use basic Spanish to initiate traffic and felony stops, handle domestic violence situations, and assist the Spanish-speaking community when dealing with situations where law enforcement is involved.
 Course meets ACT 1207 of 2003 foreign language instruction requirement for law enforcement officers to communicate with residents of a community.